 If you’re not getting satisfactory results, then it’s perfectly acceptable to look for someone who is a better fit for you.
 Joining SWC is what opened my eyes.
 I learned that some audiologists had incentives to push certain brands and models with most bells and whistles, whether you needed them or not, as they made more money on what was more expensive.
 To counter, I heard from others who sang the praises of their exceptional audiologists.
 It made we wonder what difference it might have made had I found someone exceptional?

-At the end of each and every hearing aid trial, I would ask my audiologist (sometimes through tears) what else could I do since hearing aids weren’t working for me.
+At the end of each and every hearing aid trial, I asked my audiologist (sometimes through tears) what else could I do since hearing aids weren’t working for me.
 The most I ever got was a Harris Communication catalog shoved at me with no recommendations.
-The audiologists and ENTs I saw were not equipped or even knowledgeable about what to do when hearing aids don’t work.
+The audiologists and ENTs I saw were not knowledgeable about what to do when hearing aids don’t work.
 There is a huge gap between the medical community and those in the know about hearing loss.

-SayWhatClub, and other groups focused on hearing loss, is part of what fills that gap, because there’s nothing like getting support from others who don’t have to imagine what your life is like, they know, because they live it too.
+SayWhatClub, and other groups focused on hearing loss, is part of what fills that gap.
+There’s nothing like getting support from others who don’t have to imagine what your life is like, they know, because they live it too.
 You can find some really valuable information from groups like ours.

 I’m pretty confident and capable these days, and I credit SWC and volunteering for much of that.
-That’s not to say I’m always confident and never have a bad day—I still have days where it’s just better if I stay home, and likely always will—however, I don’t think I would be as far along as I am if I hadn’t volunteered with SWC and as a captioning advocate.
-I started out volunteering because I wanted to pay forward what others in SWC did for me when I was down, but I soon realized I was helping myself far more.
+That’s not to say I’m always confident and never have a bad day.
+I still have days where it’s just better if I stay home, and likely always will.
+However, I don’t think I would be as far along if I hadn’t volunteered with SWC, and captioning advocate.
+I started out volunteering because I wanted to pay forward what others did for me when I was down.
+Soon realized I was helping myself far more.